willprice/ml-quiz/README.md

                  "2 | 5 | 7 ",
                  "----------",
                  "3 | 9 | 12"],
-      "hint": "do the math",
-      "comments": "just arithmetics"
+      "explanation": "why this answer is correct"
     },
+    "hint": "you do the alphabet",
+    "workings": "how to arrive at the correct answer and why all the others are incorrect", "source": "some book",
     "comments": "What's special about this question?"
   },

   "6": {
-    "difficulty": "hard",
+    "difficulty": "5",
     "reference": "3.3",
     "problem_type": "beyond scope of the book",
     "question": "Match the following sentences.",